Sightseeing in Berlin

 Activities in Berlin

-Spend time in Berlin and you’ll soon realise it cements its status as a city of enlightenment, especially at the inspirational Museum Island.
-Surrounded on all sides by the River Spree, this pleasant slice of land features five of the city’s most famous museums – the Pergammon, Bode, Altes, Neues and Alte Nationalgalerie all reside here.
+Berlin cements its status as a city of enlightenment, especially at the inspirational Museum Island.
+It features five of the city’s most famous museums – the Pergammon, Bode, Altes, Neues and Alte Nationalgalerie.
 Together, they house some of the world’s most astounding pieces, including the colossal cobalt blue and gold Ishtar Gate of Babylon and the huge bas-reliefs of the Altar of Zeus at the Pergammon.
-That’s not forgetting the angular Nefertiti Egyptian bust at the Neues, and the huge sculpture collection at the Bode.
+That’s not forgetting the angular Nefertiti Egyptian bust at the Neues and the huge sculpture collection at the Bode.

-With more than 160 museums spread across the city, Berlin can certainly lay claim to being a capital of culture.
-Yet one with a slightly more recent historical focus is sure to capture your attention – the DDR Museum casts a sharp spotlight on the paranoid atmosphere of old East Germany.
+The DDR Museum casts a sharp spotlight on old East Germany.
 You’re invited to get involved in the interactive displays, testing covert ‘bugs’ and even wandering inside East German living rooms, cinemas and prison cells.

 Berlin is a thrillingly modern city of art too.
 There are no less than 400 art galleries to be admired here, spanning the ages from Prussian masterworks at the Alte Nationalgalerie to the ultra-contemporary pieces of the Hamburger Banhof.
 The expansive, glass-encased design of the Neue Nationalgalerie is fascinating to see of itself, alongside the many modern art works inside.